 - Hours: 7:30 a.m. to 4:30 p.m.
-Monday through Friday and as arranged with course faculty. - Food and/or drinks are prohibited in all labs. - No lotion, betadine, pen or pencil markings are to be applied to the mannequins or equipment - Refold linen, if not soiled, for reuse.
+Monday through Friday and as arranged with course faculty. - Food and drinks are prohibited in all labs. - No lotion, betadine, pen or pencil markings are to be applied to the mannequins or equipment - Refold linen, if not soiled, for reuse.
 Return all objects to their appropriate place. - Dispose of soiled linen in linen hampers.
 If linen is wet, allow drying on side of linen hamper. - After use, wash plastic hygiene utensils with soap and water. - Replace furniture into usual arrangements when finished.
-Keep sink areas dry. - Sharp objects may be checked out from course faculty for practice in the Lab.
-These items must be returned to the faculty member before leaving the Lab. - Due to quantities available and cost considerations, recycle items as appropriate (i.e., IV catheterization trays, etc.). - Health assessment equipment may be checked out from course faculty - The Student Success Center offers several hours per week of faculty assisted open lab times during the course of each semester.
+Keep sink areas dry.

+- Sharp objects may be checked out from course faculty for practice in the Lab.
+These items must be returned to the faculty member before leaving the Lab. - Due to quantities available and cost considerations, recycle items as appropriate (i.e., IV catheterization trays, etc.). - Health assessment equipment may be checked out from course faculty. - Students using the Learning Lab should check in and out using the QR code available in the labs. - The Student Success Center offers several hours per week of faculty assisted open lab times during the course of each semester.